 How deep are helical piers installed?

-In most cases, helical piers go 14 to 28 feet deep, though some areas have less stable soil layers.
-In places around lakes, like Lake Erie, Crooked Lake, or Indian Lake, the helical pier may have to be drilled 50 to 70 feet deep.
+In most cases, helical piers go 14 to 28 feet deep.
+However, in areas with less stable soil—especially around lakes like Lake Erie, Crooked Lake, or Indian Lake—the helical pier installation may require drilling 50 to 70 feet deep to reach load-bearing strata.

 Will you be able to lift the foundation back into place, level doors, windows and close cracks in drywall and brick veneer?

-In most cases, the foundation is leveled allowing cracks to close and doors to work properly, though the main concern is lifting and stabilizing the foundation to take stress off the structure.
+In most cases, yes.
+The foundation is leveled, allowing cracks to close and doors to function properly.
+However, the primary goal of sinking foundation repair is to lift and stabilize the structure, relieving stress from the home.

 How long is the warranty for helical piers?

-Forever Foundation Repair warranties our helical piers for the life of the home.
+Forever Foundation Repair warranties our helical piers for the life of the home, ensuring lasting peace of mind and structural integrity.

 How long does it take to fix my foundation with helical piers?

-The most common jobs take one to two days depending on the size of the job.
+The most common sinking foundation repair jobs take one to two days, depending on the size of the project and soil conditions.

 Is this a common problem?